People @ Goddard

 Residency Sites: Plainfield, VT

-In 2002, I was a Creative Arts Fellow of the Japan-US Friendship Commission and the National Endowment for the Arts.
+I have been a Fulbright Scholar to Japan, as well as a Creative Arts Fellow of the Japan-US Friendship Commission and the National Endowment for the Arts.
 While in Japan, I wrote "In the Gardens of Japan," a sequence of poems, and collaborated with composers Takechi Yuka and Takahashi Kumiko, and singer Kimula Mika, in setting these poems for traditional Japanese instruments and voice, culminating in concerts in Tokyo, Yokohama, and New York.
-The cycle should be completed in 2010 and recorded in Tokyo.
 The poems were also printed as a limited edition Japanese tenugui (traditional Japanese cloth towel) designed by Yasuda Yugo.

 My experience in Japan has seeped into my work, renewing my writing and thinking in both content and form.
 Transforming one's experience into writing that is meaningful to readers, finding the intersection between one's life and the world in which one lives, are what I always keep in mind, both as a writer and a teacher of writing.

 As a teacher, I hope to guide my students through the process of writing what is difficult to write by encouraging them to wrestle with what viscerally engages them, to keep the stakes high, and to hone the crucial editorial skills once the initial creative arc has been forged.
 I aim to help each student find and develop the voice that lifts the work off the page into the reader's psyche.

 I stress the importance of reading deeply and widely, and of gaining familiarity with other media, especially visual art and music.
 No matter the subject, no matter the genre, I am concerned with the organic: how form and content reflect, affect, and interact with each other; how details inform the whole; how the entire work relates to its collected parts.